mattermost/docs/source/administration/statistics.rst

 Site Statistics
 -----------------

-System statistics are viewable under **System Console > Reporting > Site Statistics**.
+System statistics are viewable under **System Console > Site Statistics**.
 The data shown here is a cumulative sum across all teams on the system.

 Total Users
     The total number of active accounts created on your system.
 Excludes inactive accounts.